 Cincinnati

-A way to describe the 8-10 split, refers to the twin towers in Cincinnati.
+A way to describe the 8-10 split refers to the Twin Towers in Cincinnati.

 Clean Game

-A game where all the frames are either a strike or a spare.
+It’s a game where all the frames are either a strike or a spare.

 Dead Wood